• Skip to primary navigation

 7. Eat a little something before that party to help lessen your appetite and give you extra resistance to food temptations.

 8. Exercise early in the day.
-Or break up your workouts into smaller chunks and you’ll get similar health effects.
-A 15-minute walk before or after a meal lowers your blood sugar.
+Alternatively, break up your workouts into smaller chunks, and you’ll achieve similar health benefits.
+A 15-minute walk before or after a meal can help lower your blood sugar.
 [4]

 Boulder Trail9.
 Stand up every hour.
 Just sitting can negate the effects of your workouts.
 Reducing sitting time may protect your DNA and contribute to a longer life.
-[5] Set your phone alarm to help you remember to move around.
+[5] Set your phone alarm to help you remember to get up and move around.
 Even a few jumping jacks can make a huge difference.

 11. Buy a pedometer to track your steps as a reminder that you need to move.
 A goal of 10,000 steps per day is recommended.